Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Decreased Feeling of Being Thirsty

-As one ages, the feeling of being thirsty becomes lesser.
-Moreover, there are those elderly patients who have a hard time getting up from their bed to have a drink whenever they are thirsty.
+As one ages, the feeling of thirst diminishes.
+Moreover, some elderly patients have difficulty getting up from their beds to drink whenever thirsty.
 Sometimes, they rely on their caretakers, who can’t tell when they need to have a drink.

 Kidney Function Decreases